 Many refer to the Napa Valley as “Disneyland for adults.”
 Between countless wineries and world-class restaurants, there is no shortage of things to do.
 Along with food and wine, Napa Valley has an abundance of unique activities and adventures that are sure to create lifelong memories for all who visit.
 Here are our favorite things to do in Napa Valley to enjoy all that this incredible valley has to offer.

-The Best 13 Things To See And Do in Napa Valley in 2022
+The Best 13 Things To See And Do in Napa Valley

 Whether you’re a totally experienced wine nerd or a first time visitor to the Valley, Napa has no shortage of new, memorable adventures for all visitors who are looking to escape the bustling city life or just enjoy a weekend of wining and dining.
 Keep reading for inspiration and ideas on how to best bask in the magic of wine country with the top things to do in Napa Valley.